alneberg/CONCOCT/doc/source/complete_example.rst

 Run concoct
 -----------

-To see possible parameter settings with a description run
+Concoct uses subcommands to make the command line interface easier to understand.
+To see the available subcommands run

 ::

     $CONCOCT/bin/concoct --help

+We've alredy used the subcommand `parse` to create the coverage input table, now we will use the main subcommand `cluster` to run the clustering algorithm.
-We will only run concoct for some standard settings here.
+We will only run the clustering for some standard settings here.
 First we need to parse the input table to just contain the mean coverage for each contig in each sample: